 I want to write this blog because I have been so inspired by the realness and vulnerability of others in my life and the transparency that can exist in authentic community.
 After adopting our son at the age of 4, my husband Dave and I had no choice but to be vulnerable with our community.
 Up until that point, we had been two competent, stable, professionals who didn’t really need to ask for help.
 We were the ones who people called when they needed help, and we liked it that way.
 But then everything changed.
 We were the ones who needed help, needed support, needed encouragement.
 We felt exposed, but also free.
 No pretenses.
 No room for masks.
 And because of this, we experienced genuine community.
-And now I like to say that there is no going back.
+And now, as I like to say, there is no going back.